 Get more done in less time with less stress.
 That’s my dream for all busy moms like you and me.
 If you’ve read anything I’ve ever written about time management, you know where this is going. 🙂

-Outsource the calendar management by sharing the load with Cozi Family Organizer.
+Outsource calendar management by sharing the load with Cozi Family Organizer.
 Schedule tasks for each member of your family and set reminders that go directly to their inbox so they don’t forget.

 How many emails do you get in one day?
 Are you a zero inbox kinda girl?
 I’m not, and the day Google told me I had no space left in my email account I knew I had to do something.
 That’s when I discovered the most useful inbox management tool I have ever used.

-Unroll.me is an inbox management system that rolls up all those subscriptions you forgot you signed up to receive and are now taking over your inbox, into one daily email.
+Unroll.me is an inbox management system that rolls up all those subscriptions you forgot you signed up for and are now taking over your inbox, into one daily email.
 It also auto unsubscribes to any email lists you choose with the single click of a button.
 Super quick, super easy, super efficient.

 What else are you going to outsource?
 Share your comments below and help us out!